ShellRechargeSolutionsEU/ocpi-endpoints/README.md

 # Changelog

+## 0.7.10

+* Pass the requester's globalPartyId to MspTokenService methods
+* Stop passing the ExecutionContext from Routes into Services in some cases

+## 0.7.9

+* Require non empty ids
+* Improved Generic merging or patches using Shapeless
+* Validation for Latitude and Longitude

+## 0.7.8

+* Tokens Client for CPO Tokens module
+* Don't include akka-http-spray-json anymore, as spray json is optional

 ## 0.7.7

 * Many of the modules have a method such as createOrUpdate*, this method used to take both an id from the url